CultivatID: Proactive Healthcare Talent Identification

 This community-rooted strategy leads to higher retention rates and reduced recruiting costs.
 The platform features a dynamic database, candidate identification tools, relationship tracking, geographic analysis, education mapping, and pipeline analytics.
 CultivatID aims to help transform a healthcare system's talent strategy, improve outcomes, and strengthen regional healthcare capacity.

-A healthcare talent management database, no matter how well-organized, is essentially a passive tool.
-Users create profiles and hope to be discovered.
-Most platforms have value limited to the potential connections it might facilitate.
+A healthcare talent database, no matter how well-organized, is a passive tool.
+It relies on users to create profiles and them waiting to be discovered.
+Most platforms offer value only through the potential connections they might facilitate, acting as little more than a directory.

 The Southern Indiana CultivatID community is currently tracking high school students, undergrad and grad students, medical students, and specialties within graduate medical education (residencies and fellowships).
 The team plans for a public release of the platform and its capabilities in mid-September 2025.